Jeff Hurd (American football)

-Jeffrey Tonja Hurd (born May 25, 1964) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys.
+Jeffrey Tonja Hurd (born May 25, 1964) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys.
 He also was a member of the Dallas Texans in the Arena Football League (AFL).
-He played college football at the Kansas State University.
+He played college football for the Kansas State Wildcats.

 Early life

 Hurd attended Lincoln College Preparatory Academy, in Kansas City, Missouri, where he participated in football, basketball, and baseball.
 He received Kansas City prep athlete of the year honors as a senior.

 He accepted a football scholarship from Kansas State University.
 He was a reserve linebacker in his first two seasons.
 As a junior, he was named a starter at defensive end, registering 62 tackles and 4 sacks.
 As a senior, he was moved to defensive tackle, posting 57 tackles and 5 sacks.

 He pitched for the baseball team as a freshman, compiling an 0-1 record with a 3.5 ERA.